Wembley Arena: Square of Fame

 With the reopening of Wembley Arena in 2006, a "Square of Fame" area has been created in front of the arena.
 Similar to the Hollywood Walk of Fame, notable Wembley Arena performers are invited to have bronze plaques imprinted with their names and handprints.
 The first star to have a plaque was Madonna, on 1 August 2006.
 On 9 November 2006, Cliff Richard added his handprints to the Square.
 Rick Parfitt and Francis Rossi, of Status Quo, unveiled a plaque, with one of each of their handprints, on 16 December 2006.
 On 9 January 2007, Kylie Minogue included her handprints, on the final day of the London leg of her Showgirl Homecoming Tour.

 Seven time World Snooker Champion Stephen Hendry added his handprints on 21 January 2007.
 International country superstar Dolly Parton unveiled her plaque, on the final night of her UK tour, on 25 March 2007.
 Canadian musician Bryan Adams unveiled his plaque, on 10 May 2007, just before his 25th appearance at the venue.
 Just three days later, singer Lionel Richie was presented with his plaque on 13 May 2007, after another sold-out performance at the arena.
 Irish boyband Westlife unveiled their plaque on 28 March 2008, after 27 sell-out shows, in the space of 10 years.
 They have sold 250,000 tickets.
 All four members, Shane Filan, Nicky Byrne, Kian Egan and Mark Feehily were presented with a cast of their hands, which can also be seen in the Square of Fame.
-Alice Cooper added his handprints in 2012 as the only solo artist to have headlined at the venue in the past five consecutive decades.
+Alice Cooper added his handprints in 2012 as the only solo artist to have headlined at the venue in each of the past five consecutive decades.